DannyBoyNg/SimpleTokenService/README.md

 simpleTokenService.ValidateToken(userId, simpleToken);
 ```

-Example of an inMemory simpleToken repository (never use in production)
+Example of an inMemory simpleToken repository (never use in production).
+Use a database store instead.

 ```csharp
 public class MyInMemorySimpleTokenRepository : ISimpleTokenRepository